nexeons/buildingpopulationlayer/README.md

 The Open Building Population Layer is a personal project by Maxim Fortin.
 It is not an official government data source for building footprints or population.

 **Introduction**
 This dataset contains population estimates at the building level for all provinces, territories and states in Canada and the US, calibrated using the most accurate census information available.

-This data, along with accompanying code, can be downloaded and used freely under the MIT License, provided the source is acknowledged.
+This data, along with accompanying code, can be downloaded and used freely under the licenses described below, provided the source is acknowledged.

 **Why this layer was developed**
 Population density products have long been used to quantify demographic information and to assess relationships with hazards, ecosystems, human health and infrastructure.
 However, there is currently a gap for a fine-resolution population density product covering all provinces and territories in Canada.